15 Retirement Statistics That Will Scare the Crap Out of You

 Next: Don’t make Social Security your one and only plan.

-- Social Security is the most commonly cited source of income for retirees, with savings and investments at a distant second.
+- Social Security is the most commonly cited source of income for retirees.

 Nobody knows what Social Security will look like in a few decades.
 Without reform, benefits will need to be cut by 23% in aggregate in 2033, according to the Social Security Administration.
 In other words, after the depletion of reserves, tax income will only be able to pay 77% of scheduled benefits in 2033.
 This is scary, considering Social Security keeps nearly 27 million Americans above the poverty threshold, as estimated by the Economic Policy Institute.